 The show is being produced primarily in Prague (Czech Republic), Croatia, and Slovenia.
 Denmark and Bali are also possible or future locations.

-Principal photography began September 16, 2019.
+Principal photography for Season 1 began September 16, 2019.
 (The 12-year anniversary of Robert Jordan's passing.
 See this short tribute video posted by Rafe Judkins & the official WoT on Prime twitter account)

-Filming was originally expected to go until May, 2020; an unusually long production schedule, but the coronavirus pandemic delayed that timeline.
+Filming was originally expected to go until May, 2020; an unusually long production schedule, but the COVID-19 pandemic delayed that timeline. (see below)

 Rosamund Pike has been cast in a lead role as Moiraine.
 She will also be credited as one of the show's producers.

 The "big 5" characters from the Two Rivers (Rand, Egwene, Mat, Perrin, Nynaeve) have been cast.